 It depends who your proposed lender is.
 Lloyds has different requirements for example to Birmingham Midshires.
 If you call us we can investigate further via the appropriate bank.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Tarporley.
 Conveyancing will be smoother if you use a solicitor in Tarporley especially if they are accustomed to such properties in Tarporley.

 My father-in-law has suggested that I instruct his lawyers for conveyancing in Tarporley.
 Should I use them?

-There are no two ways about it it’s preferable to choose a conveyancing lawyer is to have feedback from friends or relatives who have used the solicitor that you are are thinking of instructing.
+There are no two ways about it the best way to find a conveyancing solicitor is to have referrals from friends or family who have previously instructed the conveyancer that you are considering.